algorithmsbooks/optimization/README.md

 # algforopt-errata

-Errata for Algorithms for Optimization book
+Errata for the *First Edition* of the Algorithms for Optimization book

 ## First printing